-Additionally, I will be addressing “frequently asked questions” for each category as well as postpartum care tips.
+Additionally, I will be addressing “frequently asked questions” for each category as well as postpartum body care tips.

 Also, because of my nursing background I will be explaining most of these changes from a medical perspective.
 But, as a mom of two, I will also be sharing with you my own experiences and that of many other moms who have “been there, done that”.

-Whether you are currently pregnant or have recently given birth, it is my hopes that as you read this article you find helpful information that can help you navigate through this unique phase of motherhood.
+Whether you are currently pregnant or have recently given birth, it is my hope that as you read this article you find helpful information that can help you navigate through this unique phase of motherhood.

-But most importantly help you realize you aren’t alone in your journey as we are all in this together.
+But most importantly help you realize that you aren’t alone in your journey as we are all in this together.

 Let’s take a look….

 * This post contains affiliate links.
 Click here for more info.